bryanlin39/doctor-finder/README.md

 ## Description

 Doctor Finder is a web application that utilizes the BetterDoctor API to search for doctors in the Seattle area matching the user query.
 Users can search for doctors based on either doctor name and/or medical issue requiring attention.
 The application is built with JavaScript and Node.js, and uses data from the BetterDoctor API.
-Access the webpage directly from: https://bryanlin39.github.io/doctor-finder.

 ## Setup/Installation Requirements